 Case Evaluation Criteria

 Pre-settlement funding companies evaluate legal cases by considering several factors before approving them for funds.
 This evaluation process is known as underwriting.
-It involves the provider assessing the level of risk it is willing to assume when providing the loan.
+It involves the provider assessing the level of risk it is willing to assume when providing the advance.

 The criteria to qualify for settlement funding are as follows: